ashley-hawkins/extended-brookshear-assembler/doc/asmhelp.md

 - immediate binary literals
 - indirect memory stores with `MOV R2 -> [R1]`

-The fully-commented version is in the link above.
+The fully-commented version is in the link above, and there are more examples within that folder.